o-jasper/o-jasper-ethereum-scripts/transaction-firewall/doc/post.md

 purpose of testing.
 Everything could be a simulation so the user knows which classifiers where triggered.

-The input classifier, program pair is already a test, of just the program.
+The send classifier, program pair is already a test, of just the program.

-Output-classifier tests the contract, some of the statements tested here only tell something about the contract if the input didnt fail already.
+Result the classifier tests the contract, some of the statements tested here only tell something about the contract if the input didnt fail already.

 So how do we classify, in a way that is very clear?
 Firstly, the classifiers should have different levels of specificness, because if you go too specific,